cysouw/diathesis/text/c06_adverbials.md

 ### [ ND ] Nominative + dative + adverbial

-The verb *bekommen* in the meaning 'to agree with someone' needs a dative and cannot be used without an adverbial [@Next].
+The verb *bekommen* in the meaning 'to agree with someone' needs a dative and cannot be used without an adverbial [@next].

 :::ex
 a.
 Das Essen bekommt mir schlecht.